wtetzner/waterbear/docs/directives.md

 ```

 If `speed` is omitted, a default value will be used.
 If `eyecatch` is
-omitted, than an eyecatch image will not be included.
+omitted, then an eyecatch image will not be included.

 .cnop
 -----